dlabctawg/htrc/README.md

 ## Installation

 To start we'll need to install a few things:
-* Install the *HTRC Feature Reader* to work with Extracted Features Using conda:
+* Install the *HTRC FeatureReader* to work with Extracted Features using conda:
 ```
 conda install -c htrc htrc-feature-reader
 ```